jcaillon/Notes/git/git.md

 Removes objects that are no longer pointed to by any object in any reachable branch.

+### gitk

+Graphical Tcl/Tk based interface to a local Git repository.

+### instaweb

+Wrapper script to quickly run a web server with an interface into your repository and automatically directs a web browser to it

 ### git-daemon

 Runs a simple, unauthenticated wrapper on the git-upload-pack program, used to provide efficient, anonymous and unencrypted fetch access to a Git repository.

 ---

+## Work in progress

+Ways to represent a graph...

 ```git
 ------------